Interstate 8: Subsequent expansion

 Even before the freeway was complete in California, bidding began in 1964 on widening I-8 from six to eight lanes between near Fairmount Avenue and Spring Street, in San Diego and La Mesa.
 Three years later, a contract was granted for the widening of the Fairmount Avenue to Ward Road stretch, adding two lanes to the freeway.
 In 1974, the San Diego City Council reached an agreement with state officials to improve I-8 from east of Pacific Highway to Texas Street, over the objections of Councilman Floyd Morrow, who objected to solving traffic issues by continuing to expand freeways.
 The cost was estimated to be $8 million (about $ in dollars).

 The La Mesa City Council asked the state to modify the interchange with SR 125 in 1974; the original interchange did not allow for access to SR 125 from I-8 east or to I-8 west from SR 125.
 Widening of the portion from SR 125 to El Cajon Boulevard to five lanes in each direction was under way in October.
 By 1981, the environmental impact report had been completed, and the $50 million (about $ in dollars) project to add ramps and widen I-8 was awaiting clearance from the Federal Highway Administration.
 Additional ramps to SR 67 were nearing completion in May 1985, and were completed to I-15 north in October.
 In 1986, the project revamping the SR 125 interchange was under way, at a cost of $80 million (about $ in dollars); it would add two more lanes to I-8 from Jackson Drive to Fuerte Drive, and allow for SR 125 to be extended north past I-8.

 By 1977, traffic had reached 172,300 vehicles a day, which had increased by nearly 10 percent over the previous year.
 It was hoped that the construction of SR 52 would help to reduce the congestion.
 A revised Mission Gorge Road eastbound exit opened in 1979, merging with traffic from I-15.
 Traffic reached 212,000 vehicles a day by February 1981, and Caltrans declared I-8 east of I-805 the busiest highway in the region.
-In 1987, Caltrans determined that I-8 west between College Avenue and Waring Road had the highest ratio of cars to number of lanes worldwide, at 2400 cars per hour.
+In 1987, Caltrans determined that I-8 west between College Avenue and Waring Road carried 2400 cars per hour, which it reported was the highest ratio of cars to number of lanes worldwide.
 Plans to add another lane to I-8 west from College Avenue to I-15 began in March 1992.

 Caltrans proposed the installation of a metered traffic signal on I-8 west in Lakeside during 1987, in order to improve traffic flow in the mornings by inserting a short delay before entering San Diego should the rate exceed 2,000 vehicles per hour.
 However, the state put its plans on hold shortly thereafter, following several concerns from the public, and from state senator Jim Ellis.